The Visitation

 Peretti’s heroes confront their own flaws, yet give no ground to false teachings both inside and outside the Church.
 In fact, unlike other Christian-made novels, this one has named denominations, such as Pentecostals, Baptists, and Lutherans.
 Without preachiness, yet with grace and gentle humor, Peretti shows these saints’ excesses and where they get things mostly right—a hyper-realized version of the real world.

 A great theology book can debunk false doctrines or tell about true ones, such as who Jesus is and why we must follow and worship him.
-Yet it takes a great fiction book to show how the real world challenges one’s faith, and to awaken new and unique passions to know and follow the true Jesus.
-The Visitation is one of the best.
+Yet we need great novels to show how the real world challenges one’s faith, and to awaken new and unique passions to know and follow the true Jesus.
+The Visitation marks one of the best.

 Best for: Older teen and adult readers who like suspense with supernatural edges.